LibrariesHacked/librarieshacked.github.io/_posts/2017-01-02-make-it-open.md

 ---
 title: Make it open
-description: A cuture of open by default for 2017
+excerpt: A cuture of open by default for 2017
 categories:
   - Open data
 tags:
   - Resolutions
+  - SCL
 published: true
 ---